All Episodes

 It didn't just net a couple hundred illegal aliens.

-Obama had raids that netted 7500 illegals and deported them.
+Obama had raids that netted 7,500 illegals and deported them.

 But that was never, I mean, it was reported, but nobody ever had a problem with it when Obama did it.

-Nobody, the media, nobody thought it was inhumane, nobody thought it was untoward, nobody thought it was terrible.
+Nobody, the media, nobody thought it was inhumane.

 They barely even mentioned it.

-Now Obama-era raids, just like that military operation in Yemen that was planned during the Obama administration.
+Now, Obama-era raids, just like that military operation in Yemen, that was planned during the Obama administration.

 So are these raids that you're reading about.

-I think, first of all, that it would be improper, unethical, and wrong for me in the White House to pick up the phone and call an ICE officer and say, Well, we know you encounter somebody who's here illegally, and we know they have a final order of removal, and we also know that they're a convicted felon, but we would like you to ignore all of those laws.
+I think, first of all, that it would be improper, unethical, and wrong for me in the White House to pick up the phone and call an ICE officer and say, well, we know you encounter someone who's here illegally, and we know they have a final order of removal, and we also know that they're a convicted felon, but we would like you to ignore all of those laws.

-And I know the person you're investigating is a convicted felon, and I know they've absconded from justice, but I want you to pretend none of that happened, burn the file, go back to your desk, don't do anything.
+What would you say, George, if I pick up the phone and called an FBI agent and said, I know you're investigating a tax evasion case, and I know the person you're investigating is a convicted felon, and I know they've absconded from justice, but I want you to pretend none of that happened, burn the file, go back to your desk, don't do anything.

-Now, I I love this.
+Now, I love this.

 And by the way, Trump tweeted this morning his thanks to his own aide for defending him so well.